AdaCore/gnatstudio/docs/users_guide/mdi.rst

 action is :menuselection:`Search --> Global Search in context: Opened`.
 If you load the :file:`emacs.py` plugin, a standard key binding is set for :kbd:`control-xb`.
 Any window whose name contains the specified letter matches the search field.
-For example, if you're currently editing the files :file:`unit1.adb` and :file:`file.adb`, pressing :kbd:`t` leaves only :file:`unit1.adb` selectable.
+For example, if you are currently editing the files :file:`unit1.adb` and :file:`file.adb`, pressing :kbd:`t` leaves only :file:`unit1.adb` selectable.